Environment

 The rights-based framework provided under the Quota Management System helps commercial fishers to comply with catch limits and is therefore inseparable from sustainability.
 More details about New Zealand's framework for sustainable management of fish stocks can be found under "Managing for Sustainability".

 The New Zealand government employs a cost recovery model, which seeks to pass on some of the associated costs of funding the Quota Management System to the seafood industry.
-Cost recovery levies are mostly charges to quota holders.
-In 2015-16, the industry paid over $24m NZD in government levies for fisheries related conservation, research and enforcement services.
-Failure to pay the cost recovery levy can lead to quota being caveated and associated permits and licenses suspended.
+Cost recovery levies are mostly charged to quota holders.
+In 2022-23, the industry paid over NZD 30m in government levies for fisheries-related conservation, research and enforcement services.
+Failure to pay the cost recovery levy can lead to quota being caveated and associated permits and licenses being suspended.

 Information verification procedures